All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 The Peptide Absorption Problem

 CJC-1295 is a modified peptide consisting of 29 amino acids with additional chemical modifications to extend its half-life.
-Like all peptides, it is vulnerable to enzymatic degradation when exposed to the gastrointestinal (GI) tract.
+Like all peptides, it's vulnerable to enzymatic degradation when exposed to the gastrointestinal (GI) tract.
 Your stomach produces hydrochloric acid (pH 1.5-3.5) and pepsin, both of which cleave peptide bonds.
 Your small intestine adds trypsin, chymotrypsin, and other proteases that further break down peptide chains.

 Sublingual Absorption: A Partial Workaround

 Sublingual (under-the-tongue) delivery bypasses the stomach entirely.
 The peptide is absorbed through the thin mucous membranes under the tongue directly into the bloodstream via the sublingual veins.
 This avoids first-pass metabolism through the liver and the destructive GI environment.
-However, absorption through mucosal tissue is still incomplete, and only a fraction of the administered dose reaches systemic circulation.
+But absorption through mucosal tissue is still incomplete, and only a fraction of the administered dose reaches systemic circulation.

 Bioavailability Comparison